-From April to October 2019 we’ll be bringing local people, artists and archivists together to explore, share and celebrate Knowle West’s heritage, through a creative programme that will including making activities, events and performances.
+From April to October 2019 we’ll be bringing local people, artists and archivists together to explore, share and celebrate Knowle West’s heritage, through a creative programme that will including making activities and events.

 When Knowle West was first conceived it was seen by many as the future of housing.
 Dubbed “the five thousand island forest” by the workers who built it, the estate is sited on a hill surrounded by wild green space, and comprises one hundred streets, five thousand homes, and twelve thousand people.

-Nearly 100 years on, we want to know what Knowle Westers think is iconic, special and unique about their area – whether they’ve lived here all their lives or have recently made the community home.
+Nearly 100 years on what do Knowle Westers think is iconic, special and unique about their area? – whether they’ve lived here all their lives or have recently made the community home.